objectionary/news.eolang.org/_posts/2024/2024-02-06-about-caching-in-eo.md

 ```

 `List<CacheValidation>` is a list of validations.
-Validations implemented from the `CacheValidation` interface.
+Validations are implemented from the `CacheValidation` interface.
 Different `Mojo` can use different validations.